gregzb/MarioKartClone_Systems/DEVLOG.md

 __1/18/20__ Darius: Kill the server process when main exits normally, so it does not remain as a zombie process preventing future servers.

-__1/18/20__ Sunan: Tried to adjust collision code after realization on how collisions work traditionally on Mario Kart.
+__1/18/20__ Sunan + Emma: Discussed a new way to make collisions work properly.
+Tried to adjust collision code after realization on how collisions work traditionally on Mario Kart (whcih differed significantly from our first two methods).
 Tried to implement it so that collision head on would result in the kart stopping, and collision at an angle would cause it to slide along the terrain.

+__1/17/20__ Emma:
+Realized the current collision methods will not work and added in new physics code for the second idea for collisions.

 __1/16/20__ Sunan:
 Researched and got familiar with SDL Rect and functions such as SDL_IntersectRect in order to make an attempt at basic collision code between kart and terrain.

+__1/16/20__ Emma:
+Added in extra physics code so that current ideas for collisions could be done, such as reversing the current direction and velocity.

 __1/15/20__ Darius: